Why do my gums hurt? Treatments and Relief from your North Lakes Dentist

 However, if the irritation continues, it may mean that the appliance needs to be modified.
-In that case, it’s time for a trip to your dentist or orthodontist to make sure everything is working correctly and make the necessary adjustments.
+In that case, it’s time for a trip to your dentist to make sure everything is working correctly and make the necessary adjustments.

 It is no secret that tobacco is not good for you, and it is no different for your oral health.
 Cigarettes contain 3000+ toxic chemicals, most of which irritate the gums.

 Smoking also causes plaque build-up, bacterial imbalance, and gum disease.
 If you smoke, kicking the habit may be the first step towards calming painful gums.

 We understand that this is easier said than done so we recommend that smokers attend their dentist regularly for comprehensive exams and cleans to make sure your oral health stays at its best.